a-karma/Bogor_Workshop/DAY_1/Session1.md

 plink --bfile file_name --recode
 ```

+you can instead use `this syntax` to highlight an in-line command, software name or something you think it's important
 see below the syntax for tables:

 you can also use the quote env for exercises and tips:
+> Exercise 1
+> Modify the command above to ...

+Or even:
+> Best practice:
+> never use spaces in file names
+`--capt-add=SYS-ADMIN` is required for PDF rendering.